wu-lee/rushkoff-archive/docs/_articles/open-source-reality.md

 DR: (Laughs) Exactly, exactly, and look somewhere else for it because somewhere there are people who are doing something that’s interesting and if the stuff being directed at 14-year old girls is not interesting to you, then look for something else.

-RM:

-You were very close friends with Timothy Leary and he’s now dead.
+RM: You were very close friends with Timothy Leary and he’s now dead.
 Terrence McKenna’s dead.
-William Burro

-ughs is

-dead.
+William Burroughs is dead.
 Allen Ginsberg is dead.
-Do you feel in any way that you are continuing on in that sort of counterculture
+Do you feel in any way that you are continuing on in that sort of counterculture lineage?

-lineage?

 DR: